fecgov/fec-testing/Testing-Scripts/Test-Script-3-3-17.md

 [user confirms]

 Okay, great.
-The outline you see here is a summary of the content you were just exploring.
 As you can see, the outline is missing a title.
 What title would you give it?
      - Can you tell me anything more about your suggestion?

 Okay, thank you.
 Let's move to the next screen.
 You should now be seeing a list of other possible titles.
 Do you see them?